 There's no credit card or registration required, you just head to the Sling website and start watching,

 How does the Sling TV price compare to Netflix?

 But if you’re looking for a cost-effective replacement to cable, there’s no competition.
-For $30 a month, Sling TV offers a minimum of 32 channels – nearly 50 if you select Sling Blue – that include Comedy Central, CNN, and Epix Drive-In.
+For $30 a month, Sling TV offers a minimum of 31 channels – about 50 if you select Sling Blue – that include Comedy Central, CNN, and Epix Drive-In.
 While the service’s focus may be on live programming, the channels offer a healthy selection of instantly available content.
 You can further imitate the on-demand experience with their Cloud DVR service: recording up to 10 hours of programming for free and 50 hours for an extra $5 a month.
 Perfect for those whose lives don’t fit around a TV schedule.

 How do Sling TV package prices compare to Amazon Prime Video?

 Although Sling TV has defined itself as “a la carte TV”, it feels like a label better suited to Amazon Prime Video.